Cooks prepare, season, and cook a wide range of foods, which may include soups, salads, entrees, and desserts.

 Some cooks learn through an apprenticeship program.
 Professional culinary institutes, industry associations, and trade unions may sponsor such programs for cooks.
 Typical apprenticeships last 1 year and combine technical training and work experience.
 Apprentices complete courses in food sanitation and safety, basic knife skills, and equipment operation.
 They also learn practical cooking skills under the supervision of an experienced chef.

-The American Culinary Federation accredits more than 200 academic training programs and sponsors apprenticeships through these programs around the country.
+The American Culinary Federation accredits many academic training programs and sponsors apprenticeships through these programs around the country.
 The basic qualifications for entering an apprenticeship program are as follows:

-Some hotels, a number of restaurants, and the Armed Forces have their own training programs.
+Some hotels and a number of restaurants offer their own training programs.

 Many cooks learn their skills through work-related experience.
 They typically start as a kitchen helper or food preparation worker, learning basic cooking skills before they advance to assistant cook or line cook positions.
 Some learn by working under the guidance of a more experienced cook.